stocktwits/slate/source/index.html.md

 <aside class="notice">
-Remember — If you need to perform actions on behalf of a user and the corresponding scope is not granted, you will need to re-authenticate the user to continue that action.
+Remember — If you need to perform actions on behalf of a user and the corresponding scope is not granted, you will need to re-authenticate the user with that scope to continue that action.
 </aside>

 # Streams

 <aside class="success">
-The extended metadata in the API response below is only available through <a href='#'>Partner-Level Access.</a>
+All endpoints that require <a href='#'>Partner-Level Access.</a> includes extended metadata.
+To receive extended access, please contact us about becoming a partner.
 </aside>

 ## User Streams